vapor-community/wallet/Sources/PassKit/PassKit.docc/PassKit.md

 ## Overview

-The PassKit framework provides a set of tools shared by the VaporPasses and VaporOrders frameworks, which includes the two protocols for defining custom models for device data and error logs.
+The PassKit framework provides a set of tools shared by the VaporWalletPasses and VaporWalletOrders frameworks, which includes the two protocols for defining custom models for device data and error logs.

 @Row {
     @Column(size: 2) { }